THE DREAM IN ME

 AN INITIATIVE POWERED

-The Dream in Me is a 9 month-long initiative led by IDEAS Generation and GCI Health to guide the next generation of young Black leaders (ages 18-24) to develop and communicate about their visions for the future.
+The Dream in Me is a 3 month-long initiative led by IDEAS Generation to guide the next generation of young leaders (ages 18-28) to develop and communicate about their visions for the future.

 This program is part of a long-term effort to promote IDEAS (Inclusion, Diversity, Equity, Access, and Social Justice).
 Each participant will each receive $500 to implement their vision.